-The above output indicates that an error occurred because Turbo Boost has not been enabled in the system's firmware settings, however, the same error can also occur if the system's processors do not support the Turbo Boost feature.
+The above output indicates that an error occurred because Turbo Boost has not been enabled in the system's firmware settings, however, the same error can also occur if the

 To correct this situation, check the processor vendor's data sheet for the system's specific processors to determine whether the Turbo Boost feature is present.
 If the Turbo Boost feature is present, reboot the system and modify the firmware settings to enable Turbo Boost, restart the system, and then enable the turbo service again.